Karoonda - Lameroo

 Health performance in Karoonda - Lameroo is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

-Karoonda-Lameroo faces significant health challenges with common health conditions prevalent across younger and older age cohorts.
-The rate of private health cover is extremely low at approximately 46% (around 1,361 people), compared to the national average of 55.3%.
+Karoonda-Lameroo faces significant health challenges with common health conditions prevalent across both younger and older age cohorts.
+The rate of private health cover is extremely low at approximately 46% of the total population (~1,361 people), compared to the national average of 55.3%.

-The most common medical conditions are arthritis and asthma, affecting 9.8 and 9.3% of residents respectively.
-62.8% of residents declare themselves completely clear of medical ailments, slightly higher than the Rest of SA's 61.8%.
-The area has 25.1% (743 people) of residents aged 65 and over, lower than the Rest of SA's 26.2%.
-Health outcomes among seniors are above average, better even than the general population in health metrics.
+The most common medical conditions in the area are arthritis and asthma, impacting 9.8% and 9.3% of residents respectively.
+62.8% of residents declared themselves completely clear of medical ailments, slightly higher than the Rest of SA's 61.8%.
+The area has 25.1% of residents aged 65 and over (743 people), which is lower than the Rest of SA's 26.2%.
+Health outcomes among seniors in Karoonda-Lameroo are above average, performing better than the general population in health metrics.

 Frequently Asked Questions - Health